Multi-Rees Algebras of Strongly Stable Ideals: Strongly Stable Ideals and Their Fiber Graphs

 A fiber graph may have vertices which are neither type $M$ nor type $N$.
-However, in the existence of a type $M$ vertex, it forces all other vertices to be type $M$.
-Same situation occurs when a fiber graph has a vertex of type $N$.
+However, the existence of a type $M$ vertex forces all other vertices to also be of type $M$.
+The same situation occurs when a fiber graph has a vertex of type $N$.